baph-omet/Sloccer/README.md

 2. Edit `sloccer.py`, editing the `directory` variable at the top to the folder you want to scan, or leave it alone to use whatever directory the script is saved in.
 This way, you can just copy the script into whatever folder, and you're good to go.
 Note that it scans recursively.

 3. Optionally, edit `languages.py` to add any entries for languages that you want to check.
 By default, I've added Java, C#, C++, JavaScript, Python, HTML, and CSS.
-All you need to do to add a new entry is create a new class in the following form:
+All you need to do to add a new entry is create a new class in the form below.

+4. Run `sloccer.py` in Idle, Command Prompt, etc. and it'll spit out the SLOC for your project.
+Enjoy!

-Sample language class:
+## Sample language class

     class LanguageName(Default):
         enabled = True # True or False